 What is Slow Travel?

-The concept of slow travel is concerned with taking a more meaningful approach to your holiday.
-Whether that’s by ditching the plane when travelling to your chosen destination, or embracing traditional activities during your trip, the idea is all about immersing yourself in an area and developing a deeper connection to a place.
+Slow travel involves taking a more meaningful approach to planning your holiday.
+Whether that’s ditching the plane when travelling to your chosen destination, or embracing tech-free activities during your trip, it’s all about immersing yourself in an area and developing a deeper connection to the place as a result.

-These actions are not only more eco-friendly and beneficial for local communities, but they also allow you to have a unique and memorable holiday away from the tourist hot spots and Instagram-worthy photo ops.
+These actions are not only more eco-friendly and beneficial for local communities, but they also allow you to experience a unique and memorable holiday as you stay away from the top tourist spots and Instagram-worthy photo ops.
 So, forget the bucket list – embrace the slow travel mindset and get ready to break out of your comfort zone.

 How to Have a Slow Travel Trip

-Don’t make a to-do list – The best experiences in life are often unplanned and unexpected, and the same applies to slow travel too.
-Wait until you get to your villa before deciding how to spend your holiday.
-Wake up each day and let the environment, people and place determine your itinerary.
+Don’t make a to-do list – The best experiences in life are often unplanned or unexpected, and the same applies to slow travel.
+Wait until you get to your villa before deciding how to spend your holiday, waking up each day and letting the environment, people and place determine your itinerary.

 Ask locals – Ask around for the best places to eat, shop, drink, and any other under the radar activities to make your trip even more authentic and memorable.
 If combining your slow travel experience with an Oliver’s Travels villa holiday, our concierge team are a great resource to provide information about authentic experiences, as recommended by our knowledgable property owners.
 Have a read of our in-depth local travel guides before your holiday too.